driconrikus/google-homepage/README.md

+# google-homepage

-# google-homepageThis is a Google Search clone page for The Odin Project.
+This is a Google Search clone page for The Odin Project.